-Zero trust vendor evaluation - vendor-neutral framework
+Zero trust vendor evaluation - framework and named-vendor pricing

 Six vendor categories cover the zero trust market